cosbor11/user-asset-translator/README.md

     > *IP Whitelisting** should be done for both solution as an additional layer of security
     >*Firewall* configuration should to only allow ssh and ftp ports to be accessible
  - **AWS Gateway/Cloud Endpoint**
-    A Cloud Managed API Gateway the can be re-directed to any solution in the future.
+    A Cloud Managed API Gateway can have resfull endpoint configurations that are flexible to be re-directed to a different subsystem or integration enpoint at any point.
-    One of the advantages of using a gateway is we can use a managed service for user management
+    One of the advantages of using an API gateway is we can easily leverage a managed service for user management
   - **Cognito/Firebase**
     We can use `Cognito` or `Firebase` to onboard users into user pools, manages permissions, rotate and store credentials, as well as facilitate client self-serving password update.

     > **Authentication:**
-    > The AWS solution can be done with a cognito apiKey, that only the client is privy to
+    > The AWS solution: Clients can use an apiKey managed by the Cognito userpool service
-    > The GCP solution can be done using Firebase credentials
+    > The GCP solution can be done using Firebase username/password credentials
   -  **S3 Bucket/Cloud Filestore**
-    Before setting up the SFTP services will need create a file storage bucket.
+    Before setting up the SFTP services will need to create a file store (s3 bucket).
 In our case we would setup `user-asset-inbox`, `user-asset-inbox/processed`, `user-asset-inbox/errors`, and `user-asset-outbox`.
 For multi-tenancy it would be a good idea to setup the folders with client username prefixes like this: `{client-name}/user-asset-inbox`.
 We can also set a time-to-live policy for these files.
 My suggestion is to only hold the files for 6 months (to reduce storage cost later on)
   -  **Lambdas/Cloud Functions**
     Lambdas and Cloud Functions are serverless compute process with minimal scope that practiacally have limitless scalablily and limit the cost to the amount of executions you have.
     Modern age tooling like AWS SAM makes it easy for us to specify a CloudFormation template to create and manage the necessary AWS Resources, Policies, Permissions and CloudWatch Events that are required to immediatly use the compute process.